 1Institute of Biomaterials and Biomedical Engineering, University of Toronto; 2Toronto Rehabilitation Institute, University Health Network

 Individuals with incomplete spinal cord injuries (iSCI) often experience impairments in motor control of lower-limb muscles, causing balance instability while standing.
-Our previous study has shown that visual feedback training (VFT) of tracking an individual’s centre of pressure (COP) can improve balance stability of individuals with iSCI.
-Another study from our laboratory has demonstrated that functional electrical stimulation (FES) augments therapeutic effects in general.
-Thus, VFT with FES is hypothesized to significantly improve standing balance ability of individuals with iSCI.
-The purpose of this study was to develop a VFT system for therapy with FES.
+These individuals usually are heavily dependent on others, reducing their individuality and quality of life.
+Our previous study has shown that visual feedback training (VFT) of tracking an individual’s centre of pressure (COP) can improve balance stability of those with iSCI (1).
+Another of our previous studies has demonstrated that functional electrical stimulation (FES) augments therapeutic effects in general (2-8).
+Thus, VFT in combination with FES is hypothesized to improve standing balance ability of individuals with iSCI more effectively than a VFT or FES system.
+The purpose of this study was to develop a novel therapeutic system by combining VFT with FES.

 We developed this system utilizing LabVIEW (17.0, National Instruments Corp., Austin, USA).
-The system hardware consisted of a force plate, an electrical stimulator and a computer.
-The COP was calculated using the force plate signals, which was fed back to the monitor in front of the participant.
+The system hardware consisted of a force plate, an electrical stimulator, and a computer.
+The COP was calculated using the force plate signals, which was displayed in the monitor in front of the participant.
 We developed four COP-based games, each forcing the participant to shift their COP in various movement patterns.
-While participants underwent training, the FES provided electrical stimulation to plantarflexors and dorsiflexors to assist with movements, whose intensity was modulated according to his/her movement patterns by a controller mimicking the physiological control system for standing.
+While participants underwent training, the FES provided electrical stimulation to plantarflexors and dorsiflexors to assist with movements, whose intensity was modulated through a proportional-integral-derivative (PID) feedback controller, mimicking the physiological control system for standing (9,10).

-In this study, we tested the usability of the VFT games with 10 able-bodied participants (age 19-24 years).
-We focused on the development of VFT games and assessed each participant’s balance ability by comparing their game scores from VFT.
-Three out of four games showed a significant correlation between balance ability and VFT scores, indicating the difficulty of the games was appropriately designed.
-The FES controller was tested in another study.
+In this study, we tested the practicality of our VFT games with seven able-bodied participants (age 19-24 years).
+Each participant performed a balance assessment before playing the VFT games to determine their balance ability.
+Our focus was on developing effective VFT games and assessed each participant’s balance ability against their VFT game scores.
+Three out of four games showed a significant bivariate correlation between balance ability and VFT scores (r > 0.754 for n=7), indicating the games were appropriately designed.
+The validity of the FES controller was demonstrated in another study to be effective.
+The parameters of the PID controller were optimized so that the stimulation intensity would match the natural muscle contraction of the plantarflexors and dorsiflexors, which was acquired through electromyography (EMG) signals.

-It is expected that rehabilitation combining VFT with FES will improve static and dynamic balance stability more than isolated therapy techniques.
+It is expected that rehabilitation combining VFT with FES will improve static and dynamic balance stability better than isolated therapy techniques.
+Since this study has shown the validity of our VFT games, in the future, we’d like to integrate the VFT and FES systems together and run clinical trials on patients with iSCI with the goal of improving their balance ability.
 Through visual feedback training, the brain improves spatial awareness by visualizing their body displacement and orientation.
-Applying stimulation to the muscles retrains the central nervous system and over time, allows patients with iSCI to partially regain motor control.
-Thus, the proposed system will help individuals with iSCI improve their balance ability, increasing their quality of life.
+Applying stimulation to the muscles re-trains the central nervous system and, over time, allows patients with iSCI to partially regain motor control.
+Thus, the proposed system will help individuals with iSCI improve their balance ability and thus increase their quality of life.

 References